Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 Schumer said the proposed package would include funds to repair roads and bridges, along with water projects and "a big emphasis" on broadband and the power grid, so "we can bring clean energy from one end of the country to the other."

 The Democratic leaders say the onus is on the president to come up with a way to pay for the improvements.
-"Certainly in the Senate, if we don't have [Trump] on board, it will be very had to get the Senate to go along," Schumer said.
+"Certainly in the Senate, if we don't have [Trump] on board, it will be very hard to get the Senate to go along," Schumer said.

 Schumer said the group would meet again in three weeks to get the president's funding ideas.

 The tone of Tuesday's meeting was in marked contrast to the last time Democratic leaders met with the president, prior to a 35-day government shutdown over funding for a border wall.
-The tense back-and-forth was broadcast live.
+That tense back-and-forth was broadcast live.

 Democratic leaders and the president are now in a heated battle over subpoenas as lawmakers investigate Trump's business dealings, and some in the party are talking about possible impeachment.
 Yet a Democratic source familiar with discussion called the meeting "uncharacteristically muted."